-This must be signed by the athletic director in written form at the proper meeting citing alleged hardships and may contain corroborating statements.
-It would be appropriate to also have a letter from the participants parent detailing hardship reasons.
+A letter must be submitted by the athletic director in written form at the proper meeting citing alleged hardships and may contain corroborating statements.
+It would be appropriate to also have a letter from the participant's parent detailing hardship reasons.